 1. The Communications and Outreach Division prepares materials of interest to an audience beyond the SCS's core membership in order to promote a wider public understanding and appreciation of Classics.
 Its best known project, the well-received publication Amphora, presents high-quality scholarship in a form accessible to a very broad audience.
+(The SCS discontinued Amphora as a publication in October 2018, all back issues can be read here).
 The Division's Communications Committee has developed the SCS Blog.
 New blog articles are published each week on the front page of the website.

 2. The Education Division coordinates activities concerned with the teaching of classical studies in the K-12 and higher education sectors.